Far-Field Expansions for Harmonic Maps and the Electrostatics Analogy in Nematic Suspensions: Introduction

-does admit a minimizer.
-To check the existence of a minimizer in \eqref{eq:hatEn0}, note that a boundary map $n_b\in H^{1/2}(\partial G;\mathbb S^2)$ with finite surface energy $F_s(n_b)<\infty$ can be extended to a map $n\in H^1_{loc}(\R^3\setminus G;\mathbb S^2)$ such that $n\equiv n_0$ outside of a compact set using e.g. \cite[Lemma~A.1]{hkl88} so the infimum is finite.
+To check this, note first that a boundary map $n_b\in H^{1/2}(\partial G;\mathbb S^2)$ with finite surface energy $F_s(n_b)<\infty$ can be extended to a map $n\in H^1_{loc}(\R^3\setminus G;\mathbb S^2)$ such that $n\equiv n_0$ outside of a compact set using e.g. \cite[Lemma~A.1]{hkl88}, so the infimum is finite.
 Moreover the energy is coercive thanks to Hardy's inequality, and weakly lower semicontinuous as a sum of two weakly lower semicontinuous functions.
+Therefore we may define

 Examples of admissible surface energies $F_s$ include

 for some fixed map $n_D\in H^{1/2}(\partial G;\mathbb S^2)$, which corresponds to imposing Dirichlet boundary conditions $n =n_D$ on $\partial G$; or